 Battery Health Management in Mac

 When you open click on Battery Health, you see a screen similar to the one below.
 The most important thing to notice here is the battery condition.
-As long as you battery condition is normal, you should get good battery life on your MacBook.
-Once the battery condition dips below normal status here, your MacBook will not last as long on battery as it used to, and you might need to take it in for battery service.
+As long as your battery condition is normal, you should get good battery life on your MacBook.
+Once the battery condition dips below normal status here, your MacBook will not last as long on the battery as it used to, and you might need to take it in for battery service.

 As the rechargeable batteries used in MacBooks are Lithium-Ion, they degrade over time based on the number of times they are recharged.
-Specially when batteries are charged with a rise in temperature, it increases the wear and tear on the battery and increases the rate at which it chemically ages.
+Especially when batteries are charged with a rise in temperature, it increases the wear and tear on the battery and increases the rate at which it chemically ages.